dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 ## Tracing

-Container Storage Module Observability is instrumented to report trace data to [Zipkin](https://zipkin.io/).
-This helps gather timing data needed to troubleshoot latency problems with Container Storage Module Observability.
+Container Storage Modules Observability is instrumented to report trace data to [Zipkin](https://zipkin.io/).
+This helps gather timing data needed to troubleshoot latency problems with Container Storage Modules Observability.
 Follow the instructions below to enable the reporting of trace data:

 1. Deploy a Zipkin instance in the CSM namespace and expose the service as NodePort for external access.